Spectroscopy of TOI-1259B -- an unpolluted white dwarf companion to an inflated warm Saturn: INTRODUCTION

 \section{INTRODUCTION}

 Roughly $25-50$ percent of white dwarfs (WD) have elements heavier than helium in their upper atmospheres \citep{Zuckerman2010,Koester2014}, such as silicon, magnesium, iron, carbon and oxygen.
-This ``pollution'', is unexpected, as the high gravity of a white dwarf should cause these metals to gravitationally settle into the interior quickly (timescales of weeks to a few thousand years) \citep{Paquette1986}.
+This ``pollution'', is unexpected, as the high gravity of a white dwarf should cause these metals to gravitationally settle into the interior quickly (timescales of weeks to a few thousand years, \citealt{Paquette1986}).
 Unless our observations are unrealistically well-timed, it is argued that this pollution must be constantly replenished \citep{Aannestad1993,Koester2009}.
 Potential sources of replenishment include a disintegrating planet \citep{vanderburg2015,gansicke2019,Buchan2022}, a circumstellar disk \citep{farihi2016} or the bombardment of planetesimals/asteroids \citep{stephan2017,Petrovich2017}.
 Whilst the specific source of the pollution is unknown and likely varied, broadly-speaking it is believed to be planetary \citep{Veras2021} and we even have direct evidence of WD accretion \citep{Cunningham2022}.

 In this paper we conduct spectroscopy of the white dwarf TOI-1259B.
 The white dwarf was both discovered and determined to be in a stellar binary by \citet{elbadry2019}.
 It is separated from the main sequence K-dwarf TOI-1259A by 13.9", which corresponds to a projected separation of 1648 AU (Fig.~\ref{fig:summary}).
 It was later found by \citet{martin2021} that TOI-1259A hosts a transiting inflated warm Saturn ($a_{\rm p}/R_\star$=12.3, $M_{\rm p}=0.44M_{\rm Jup}$, $R_{\rm p}=1.02R_{\rm Jup}$)\footnote{Not to be confused with WD 1856+534, the only known case of a WD itself hosting a bonafide, intact transiting planet \citep{vanderburg2020}.}.
-Only about a dozen systems are known with the architecture of a bound WD companion to an exoplanet, and only in a few case does the planet transit (review in \citealt{martin2021}).
+Only about a dozen systems are known with a main sequence star, an orbiting exoplanet and a bound white dwarf companion.
+Only in a few of these cases does the planet transit (review in \citealt{martin2021}).
 To our knowledge only three of these WDs have received spectroscopy (WASP-98, \citealt{southworth2020}; HD 27442, \citealt{chauvin2006,mugrauer2007} and HD 107148 \citealt{mugrauer2016}) and no pollution has ever been detected (see Sect.~\ref{subsec:discussion_other_binaries}).

 There are two motivations for this paper.
 First, we are looking for pollution in the WD.
 Since this would be a proxy for a planet, and the WD is bound to a known exoplanet, this is a novel means of probing planets around both stars of a wide binary.
 Only two binaries are known where both stars individually\footnote{As opposed to circumbinary planets, where the tight inner binary collectively hosts an outer planet (review in \citealt{martin2018}).} host a planet: WASP-94 \citep{neveuvanmalle2014} and XO-2 \citep{Damasso2015}.
 There have been many studies on the effect of stellar multiplicity on planet occurrence rates \citep{Roell2012,martin2015,kraus2016,martin2018}, with planets being less likely in binaries tighter than $\approx200$ AU \citep{moe2019}.
 However, such studies only concern planets around one of the stars, not both.
 Our second motivation is to spectroscopically characterise the WD such that we may better measure its age through the white dwarf cooling timescale.
 This may be compared to other age-dating methods of gyrochronology and isochrone fitting.